Nmap Scan with Timing Parameters

 packet 2: TCP SYN packet on port 23 at 03:17:21 from 192.168.1.126 to 192.168.1.139

-Now if you will count the time difference between these packets you get 1 sec time laps between these two packets indicating that these two packets were not sent together.
+Then, if you count the time difference between these packets, you get a 1 sec time lapse between these two packets, indicating that someone did not send these two packets together.

 Minimum rate (min-rate)

-Min-rate specifies the maximum number of packets to be sent at once.
-Here if we want at least 2 packets must be sent on target’s network at the same time not less than this, then need to execute below command.
+Min-rate specifies the maximum number of packets that we can send at once.
+Here, if we want to send at least 2 packets on the target’s network at the same time, we must execute the command below.

 nmap -p21-25 192.168.1.139 --min-rate 2